-The Grant Application Form is an Adobe Acrobat (.pdf) document where the basic data about the Applicant, the Partnership and the project can be included.
+The Grant Application Form is an Adobe Acrobat (.pdf) document which can be downloaded from the electronic submission system PRIAMOS, where the basic data about the Applicant, the Partnership and the project can be included.

 The Grant Application Form includes an important notice on data protection and data handling issues.
-You are advised to read them carefully, this topic being further detailed in the call notice.
+You are advised to read it carefully.

-1. GENERAL INFORMATION
+GENERAL INFORMATION